HRAF-Research/hraf-middleware/README.md

 ### Day 3: Thread Event & Signaling
 * **Studied Event Basics:** Learned how `threading.Event` works using `set()`, `clear()`, `wait()`, and `is_set()` to pause threads without wasting CPU power.
+* **Built a Stop Event Pattern:** Created a background thread that runs continuously and checks a flag to shut down safely when ordered.
+* **Built a Ready Event Pattern:** Synchronized two threads so that Thread A stops completely and waits until Thread B signals that it is ready to proceed.

 ### Day 4: Thread-Safe Queues & Latency Management